CVE-2025-49795: Expired Pointer Dereference in Red Hat Red Hat Enterprise Linux 10

 Technical Analysis

-CVE-2025-49795 is a high-severity vulnerability identified in the libxml2 library used by Red Hat Enterprise Linux 10.
+CVE-2025-49795 is a high-severity vulnerability identified in the libxml2 library used within Red Hat Enterprise Linux 10.
 The flaw is a NULL pointer dereference occurring during the processing of XPath XML expressions.
-Specifically, when libxml2 parses crafted malicious XML input containing XPath expressions, it can trigger an expired pointer dereference, causing the application or system process using libxml2 to crash.
+Specifically, when libxml2 parses crafted malicious XML input containing XPath expressions, it can trigger an expired pointer dereference, causing the application or service relying on libxml2 to crash or become unresponsive.
 This results in a denial of service (DoS) condition.
-The vulnerability does not allow for code execution or data leakage but disrupts availability by crashing affected services.
-Exploitation requires no privileges or user interaction and can be performed remotely by sending malicious XML data to a service that parses XML with libxml2.
-The CVSS 3.1 score is 7.5, reflecting the network attack vector, low attack complexity, no privileges required, and no user interaction needed, with impact limited to availability.
+The vulnerability does not allow for code execution or data disclosure but impacts availability by crashing processes that parse XML data using libxml2.
+The CVSS v3.1 base score is 7.5, reflecting a network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), no impact on confidentiality or integrity (C:N/I:N), and high impact on availability (A:H).
 No known exploits are currently reported in the wild, and no patches or fixes have been linked yet.
-Given libxml2's widespread use in XML parsing across many applications and services on Red Hat Enterprise Linux 10, this vulnerability could affect various server and client applications that process XML data, especially those exposed to untrusted input.
+The vulnerability affects Red Hat Enterprise Linux 10, which is widely used in enterprise environments for servers and critical infrastructure.
+The root cause is improper handling of XPath expressions leading to dereferencing a NULL pointer, which is a common programming error that can be triggered remotely by sending malicious XML data to vulnerable services or applications using libxml2.
+This vulnerability is particularly relevant for applications that consume XML data from untrusted sources or expose XML processing functionality over the network.

 Potential Impact